-I still have to build the door and figure out how to best utilize the space under the sink.
-At the moment it houses extra soap, sponges, fuel cans for the stove, our pee jars, and a trash bag.
+I later built a door; we’re still working on how to best utilize the space under the sink.
+At the moment it houses extra soap, sponges, fuel cans for the stove, our pee jars, trash bags and pretty much anything else we randomly toss in there.
 Plus a baseball bat, just in case…

 Full list of materials used

 For someone looking to make one for themselves, here’s an easy list of materials that’ll save you a ton of time should you decide to make something similar: